own-boldsbrain/notte/README.md

 # What is Notte?

+Notte provides all the essential tools for building and deploying AI agents that interact seamlessly with the web.

-Notte provides the full-stack web AI agents framework that allows you to develop, deploy, and scale your own agents, all with a single API.
-Transform the internet into an agent-friendly environment and websites into structured, navigable maps described in natural language.
-Read more on our documentation [here](https://docs.notte.cc) 🔥
+Our full-stack web AI agents framework allows you to develop, deploy, and scale your own agents, all with a single API.
+Transform websites into agent-friendly, structured, navigable maps described in natural language.
+Read more in our documentation [here](https://docs.notte.cc) 🔥

-Key features:
+### Key features

 - **[Browser Sessions](https://docs.notte.cc/side/fullstack/sessions)** → on-demand headless browser instances, built in & custom proxy config, CDP, cookie integration, session replay
 - **[Run automated LLM-powered agents](https://docs.notte.cc/side/fullstack/agents)** → solve complex tasks on the web